abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 ## Elastic Network Interface (ENI)

-- Logical component in a VPC that represents a vitual network card.
+- Logical component in a VPC that represents a **vitual network card**.
 - Used outside of EC2 instances.
+- Gives EC2 instances access to the network

 ### ENI Attributes